brianbirir/data-ingestor-web-app/README.md

 # GPS Data Ingestor

-Simple application that ingests GPS data sent to the server and saves it as timestamped text files.
+Simple application that ingests GPS raw data sent to the server and saves it as timestamped text files.

 ## Technology Stack